art-deco/test-api/README.md

-# myNewPackage
+# testApi

-This app is the back-end for the [{{ title }}]({{ frontend }}) website.
+This app is the back-end for the [Art Deco](www.artd.eco) website.
 It powers the comments system by recording them in ElasticSearch and has the front-end code for Preact components for the JavaScript comments widget.
 The frond-end is built using _Closure Compiler_ run on JSX transpiled with `@a-la/jsx` package.

 ![logo](images/reflex.png)